 Other Signs and Symptoms of Hormone Imbalances

 Men and women present slightly different symptoms when experiencing a hormone imbalance.
-Women may also experience imbalances in estrogen and progesterone levels, while men are more likely to experience imbalances in testosterone levels.
+Women may experience imbalances in estrogen and progesterone levels, while men are more likely to experience imbalances in testosterone levels.
+Understanding these gender-specific differences is essential for accurate diagnosis and effective treatment.
+The symptoms you experience can provide valuable clues about which hormones may be out of balance.

 Signs and Symptoms Most Prominent in Women: